rose-coste/docs-container-service/_best-practices/container-technologies-market analysis.md

 would need for you container offering, but more importantly, the popularity of the tool and its reception in the strong community that serves as its driving force.

+CONCLUSION FROM CONTAINER TECHNOLOGIES: DOCKER: INTEGRATE

+This report intends to educate and outline recommendations of which technologies are currently the best option, but there is no simple answer.
+All of
+these tools are not only young, but are also moving at a rapid pace and the scale and ease at which they clearly outline what they’re meant to aid with, let alone which technologies they respectfully tend to interoperate with, is still to be determined.
+It is the author’s opinion that throughout 2015, the community will make it known which technologies are meant to stick and which should be shelved.

 CONCLUSION FROM PART2: INTEGRATE